 We love finding ways to experience Walt Disney World for FREE!
 Sometimes this involves a day at Disney Springs or the Disney Boardwalk.
-But, with the arrival of the new Disney Skyliner Gondolas, open September 29, 2019, we now have a slew of resorts, restaurants, and experiences to explore all without stepping foot into the Disney parks.
+But, with the arrival of the new Disney Skyliner Gondolas, we now have a slew of resorts, restaurants, and experiences to explore all without stepping foot into the Disney parks.
 So how do you have a Free Disney Day at the Disney Skyliner Resorts?
-You start at the Disney Boardwalk…
+You start at the Disney Boardwalk.

-For us, there are always times, either on arrival or departure days, or just days we know that are gonna be busy that we avoid the parks.
-Since you can experience every Disney resort without a park ticket, and Disney Springs we usually like to combine a few in a day.
-We have the Monorail Resorts, the Boardwalk Resorts and now the Skyliner Resorts.
+For us, there are always times, either on arrival or departure days or just days, we know that is gonna be busy that we avoid the parks.
+Since you can experience every Disney resort without a park ticket and Disney Springs we usually like to combine a few in a day.
+We have the Monorail Resorts, the Boardwalk Resorts, and now the Skyliner Resorts.

 What are the Disney Skyliner Resorts?